MattyChoi/MarketMaker/README.md

 ## Needs to do
-- Finish prototype (get server to work and hook shitty python frontend to the flask server)
-- Migrate to java backend (use nodejs if this doesnt work)
-- Make a pretty frontend (Use React or Vue?
-Will ask Rohan for help), ideas include, graphs for bid ask spread, requires fields and buttons for placing order, nice way to present active orders and orderbook
+- Make a pretty frontend (using React now), ideas include, graphs for bid ask spread, requires fields and buttons for placing order, nice way to present active orders and orderbook, make pop ups for delete order buttons and possibly order button
 - Use algorithms to make backend fast (heaps for orderbook, some other ideas later on)
+- Use Firebase to authenticate users to make sure other users can place orders using other users accounts

 ## Future Ideas
 - Make a database to hold the logs